bitrise-io/devcenter/_articles/en/reviews/Outside contributor/managing-the-apps-of-an-organization-draft.md

    ![](/img/enabled-allow-outside-contributor.jpg)
 4. On the left menu bar, select `Apps`.
-5. Search for or click the app you want to add outside contributors to.
+5. Search for or click the app you want to add contributors to.
 (In our example, it is the android-multiple-test-results-sample app.)

    ![](/img/switch-to-apps-from-people.jpg)
    The `Builds` page appears.